7 of the Best Things to Do in Gatlinburg in November

 2. Winter Magic Kickoff and Chili Cookoff

 What better way to celebrate the start of winter than with a piping hot bowl of chili?
 Gatlinburg officially kicks off its annual Winterfest with an old-fashioned chili cookoff.
-Come to downtown Gatlinburg from 5 – 8 p.m. on November 8 to see the city’s holiday lights turn on for the season and to sample some stick-to-your-ribs chili.
-Guests will also enjoy live music from the popular Journey tribute band “Departure” and a few local groups.
-The event is free to attend, but tickets for chili tasting are $10.
-Don’t forget to cast your vote for your favorite recipe!
+The Chili Cookoff begins at Noon on November 10, and the whole celebration runs until 7 PM.
+See the city’s holiday lights on full display for the season and sample some stick-to-your-ribs chili.
+Guests will also enjoy live music from singer and TikTok star, Hannah Dasher.
+VIP tickets are $20 per person, and general admission tickets are $15 per person.

 Getting away to Gatlinburg for Thanksgiving is one of the best ways to celebrate Turkey Day!
 Rather than dealing with the hassle of hosting the entire family at your house, you can relax in one of the area’s beautiful cabins.
 Virtually all of the cabin rentals in Gatlinburg come with fully equipped kitchens, so you’ll have everything you need to prepare a traditional Thanksgiving dinner.
 If you would rather take the day off from cooking, the Gatlinburg area offers a wide variety of restaurants ready to whip up a delicious meal for your family.
 For a complete guide to holiday dining in the Smokies, check out our list of Gatlinburg Restaurants Open on Thanksgiving.